scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ARM templates provide a consistent and reliable way to provision Azure resources.
 JSON is easy for computers to read, but can be challenging for humans to edit and troubleshoot.

 ???
-**"Which brings us to method #2, Azure Resource Manager templates, also known as ARM templates.
+**Which brings us to method #2, Azure Resource Manager templates, also known as ARM templates.
 Have any of you used ARM templates?
 What's that experience like?**

 **ARM templates are written in JSON, which stands for JavaScript Object Notation.
 It is an open-standard format for transmitting data between computers.
 And don't get me wrong, JSON is great.
 If you happen to be a computer.
-As it turns out computers are really good at reading these files full of key-value pairs and lists.**
+Computers are really good at reading these files full of key-value pairs and lists.**

 **The problem is that editing and maintaining huge JSON files is hard for humans.
 Because JSON is not a programming language, you'll end up writing a lot more lines of complex code that is hard to understand and change.**

-**ARM templates - easy for computers to read, hard for humans to troubleshoot and maintain."**
+**ARM templates - easy for computers to read, hard for humans to troubleshoot and maintain.**

 ---
 name: Provision-with-Terraform-2